adam-p-shepardson/QOR/README.md

 ```R
  remotes::install_github("adam-p-shepardson/QOR", dependencies=TRUE)
 ```
-Please note that installing the `sf` (Pebesma & Bivand, 2023) dependency is more difficult on MacOS and Linux than for Windows.
+Please note that our package requires several dependencies (other R packages) which the line above attempts to install.
+However, installing the `sf` (Pebesma & Bivand, 2023) dependency is more difficult on MacOS and Linux than for Windows.
 Mac and Linux users may need to follow the instructions here before installing QOR: https://github.com/r-spatial/sf

 # Minimal Data Requirements